Asthma in adults

 Nearly half of adults with asthma have an allergy-related condition, which, in most cases developed first in childhood.
 (In patients who first develop asthma during adulthood, the allergic response usually does not play a strong causal role.)

-In people with allergies, the immune system overreacts to exposure to allergens.
+In people with allergies, the immune system overreacts when exposed to allergens.
 Allergic asthma is triggered by inhaling certain substances (allergens) such as: